7 Facts from our CRI Genetics Review

 Review of CRI Genetics Privacy

 Will CRI Genetics disclose your data to third parties?
 Yes, so long as the third party meets its security requirements.
 However, the company claims not to share any identifying information without explicit consent.
+For the sake of transparency, it also provides a list and description of the main third-party tracking services it uses (FB, Google, etc.).

 CRI Genetics in the News